-Communications are vital before, during and after an emergency in order to ensure that warnings and information are received and passed on, responses coordinated with emergency services and actions by volunteers within the community are coordinated on the ground.

-Depending on the scale and type of emergency, the Emergency Planning Coordinator and others within the EPG will maintain a log of events and actions taken.
-This will enable a coordinated response to occur and the production of a post-event analysis report.

-Use will be made of the village website at www.bishopstone-salisbury.co.uk for live updates during an emergency situation.

-In 2018 a mobile mast was erected to the north of the village and that now gives mobile network coverage.
-For that reason mobile phone numbers are included in some parts of the plan.
+- 2.17 Communications are vital before, during and after an emergency in order to ensure that warnings and information are received and passed on, responses coordinated with emergency services and actions by volunteers within the community are coordinated on the ground. - 2.18 Depending on the scale and type of emergency, the Emergency Planning Officer and others within the EPG will maintain a log of events and actions taken.
+This will enable a coordinated response to occur and the production of a post-event analysis report. - 2.19 Use will be made of the village website at www.bishopstone-salisbury.co.uk for live updates during an emergency situation. - 2.20 In 2018 a mobile mast was erected to the north of the village and that now gives mobile network coverage.
+For that reason mobile phone numbers are included in parts of the plan. - 2.21 Additionally use will be made of groupings on WhatApp.
+Details of such groupings are included in the sections covering each emergency and the planned response.
+As at January 2021 WhatsApp has enabled quick communication and resolution of minor issues in the village, e.g. power outages, internet failures, road blockages.

-There is a possibility that communication links using telephones and computers may not be available and hand held radios are available for issue from the village Emergency Stores as alternative communication means.
+- 2.22 Consideration should be given to using What3words, a mobile app used by Emergency Services.
+What3words is a proprietary geocode system that is designed to identify any location with a resolution of about 3 metres.
+What3words encodes geographic coordinates into three dictionary words; the encoding is permanently fixed. - 2.23 It is a possibility that communication links using telephones and computers may not be available and hand held radios are available for issue from the village Emergency Stores as alternative communication means.